Understanding the Predicate Offences to prevent money laundering

 What is a Predicate Crime? – Predicate Crime Meaning under UAE Laws

-Under the UAE AML/CFT regulations, the phrase “Predicate Offense” has been defined as under:
+Under the UAE AML/CFT regulations, the phrase “Predicate Offence” has been defined as under:

 Any act constituting a felony or misdemeanour under laws of the UAE, whether committed inside or outside the UAE, when such act is punishable in both countries – UAE and the other country where the crime has been committed.